NandhiniSakthivelS/NandhiniSakthivelS/README.md

 👩‍💻 About Me

-I'm a Full-Stack Developer passionate about building practical applications that solve real-world problems.

-I enjoy working with Java, Spring Boot, React, databases, REST APIs, and AI-powered technologies.
+I'm a Full-Stack Developer passionate about building practical applications that solve real-world problems.I enjoy working with Java, Spring Boot, React, databases, REST APIs, and AI-powered technologies.

 💻 Interested in Full-Stack Development